-a) What information does the State provide to E&T participants when they are referred and how is the referral communicated (e.g., information about accessing E&T services, case management, dates, contact information)?
+What information does the State provide to E&T participants when they are referred and how is the referral communicated (e.g. information about accessing E&T services, case management, dates, contact information)?

-Nevada implemented the following screening and referral process on January 9, 2023.
 During the initial SNAP certification or recertification interview the eligibility staff informs the SNAP applicant about the SNAPET program including the available components, supportive services, and how to access the services if referred.
 The eligibility staff member screens each applicant for appropriateness for the SNAPET program based on the information provided, visual observations and verbal information given during the application process.
-The State criteria is as follows: the individual requests to participate in the SNAPET program, is 16 or older and if under 18 years of age has a high school diploma or GED, does not receive state or federal disability payments, has not applied for or is pending SSI, is not receiving TANF benefits, does not have apparent use of drugs or alcohol, who does not lack a fixed, regular, and/or nighttime residence, and their supportive services needed to participate in SNAPET does not exceed those allowable by the state policy.
+The State criteria is as follows: the individual requests to participate in the SNAPET program, is 16 or older and if under 18 years of age has a high school diploma or HSE, does not receive state or federal disability payments, has not applied for or is pending SSI, is not receiving TANF benefits, does not have apparent use of drugs or alcohol, and who does not lack a fixed, regular, and/or nighttime residence.
 If a household has an unusual circumstance that would not make them appropriate for the available SNAPET services, the eligibility staff member has discretion for referring to SNAPET.
 Once the screening has been completed, if the individual meets all the screening criteria, the individual is referred by eligibility staff to the SNAPET staff via the established SNAPET email account.
 The eligibility staff will document the outcome of the screening.
-If the individual requests to participate in the SNAPET program via AccessNV or one of the third-party educational providers, the information will be provided to the eligibility staff member for a referral to SNAPET if appropriate based on the screening results.
+If the individual requests to participate in the SNAPET program via Access Nevada or one of the third-party providers, the information will be provided to the eligibility staff member for a referral to SNAPET if appropriate based on the screening results.

-b) If a State receives and approves a referral request from an E&T provider (reverse referral), how does the State communicate to the SNAP participant that they are in SNAP E&T and about their rights to receive participant reimbursements, etc.?
+If a State receives and approves a referral request from an E&T provider (reverse referral), how does the State communicate to the SNAP participant that they are in SNAP E&T and about their rights to receive participant reimbursements, etc.?

-Nevada implemented the following screening and referral process on January 9, 2023.
 The SNAP participant receives information regarding participant reimbursements during the initial SNAP certification or recertification interview.
-If the individual requests to participate in the SNAPET program via AccessNV or one of the third-party educational providers, the information will be provided to the eligibility staff member for a referral to SNAPET if appropriate based on the screening results.
+If the individual requests to participate in the SNAPET program via Access Nevada or one of the third-party providers, the information will be provided to the eligibility staff member for a referral to SNAPET if appropriate based on the screening results.

-The SNAP participant also receives information from the educational provider regarding the participant payments they are able to provide to SNAPET program participants during the provider's intake process.
+The SNAP participant also receives information from the educational provider regarding the participant payments they can provide to SNAPET program participants during the provider's intake process.

-c) After referral, describe what the E&T participant must do next.
-For instance, if the participant must report for an orientation describe who conducts the orientation, where the orientation occurs (e.g., in-person at a provider, log-in to a computer program, telephone interview with a case manager), and what happens during the orientation.
+After referral, describe what the E&T participant must do next.
+For instance, if the participant must report for an orientation describe who conducts the orientation, where the orientation occurs (e.g. in-person at a provider, log-in to a computer program, telephone interview with a case manager), and what happens during the orientation.
 If the next step varies throughout the State, describe the most common next step.

-Once the referral is received from DWSS eligibility staff, the SNAPET case manager or staff at the contracted third-party educational institution will contact the SNAP recipient to complete or schedule a SNAPET Employment Plan (SEP) appointment.
-The voluntary participant will meet with a SNAPET case manager or staff at contracted third-party educational institutions to establish their initial SEP.
-During the SEP appointment the SNAPET case manager or contracted third-party educational institution staff will complete an assessment; utilizing the results to determine the appropriate component for the participant, identify the necessary support services and complete the employment plan.
+Once the referral is received from DWSS eligibility staff, the SNAPET case manager or staff at the contracted third-party provider will contact the SNAP recipient to complete or schedule a SNAPET Employment Plan (SEP) or initial appointment.
+The voluntary participant will meet with a SNAPET case manager or staff at contracted third-party provider to establish their initial

+SEP or plan.
+During the appointment the SNAPET case manager or contracted third-party provider staff will complete an assessment; utilizing the results to determine the appropriate component for the participant, identify the necessary support services and complete an employment plan.